 Every songwriter has one: the voice memo graveyard.
-Dozens—maybe hundreds—of half-finished hooks, lyric fragments, and 12-second "genius moments" that never see the light of day.
-They're not bad ideas.
-They're just unfinished.
+Dozens, maybe hundreds, of half-finished hooks, lyric fragments, and 12-second "genius moments" that never see the light of day.

-Below are seven battle-tested techniques I teach in the Speed Songwriting Method—each one designed to move an idea from "dead in your notes app" to "on repeat in your DAW."
+Below are seven battle-tested techniques I teach in the Speed Songwriting Method, each one designed to move an idea from "dead in your notes app" to "on repeat in your DAW."

 1. The "Finish Ugly" Rule

 Perfectionism is why most ideas die in your drafts.
-Instead, commit to finishing one rough draft—fast.
+Instead, commit to finishing one rough draft fast.

 How to do it: